Georgia (U.S. state): Media

 The Atlanta metropolitan area is the ninth largest media market in the United States as ranked by Nielsen Media Research.
 The state's other top markets are Savannah (95th largest), Augusta (115th largest), and Columbus (127th largest).

 There are 48 television broadcast stations in Georgia including TBS, TNT, TCM, Cartoon Network, CNN and Headline News, all founded by notable Georgia resident Ted Turner.
 The Weather Channel also has its headquarters in Atlanta.

 By far, the largest daily newspaper in Georgia is the Atlanta Journal-Constitution with a daily readership of 195,592 and a Sunday readership of 397,925.
 Other large dailies include The Augusta Chronicle, the Columbus Ledger-Enquirer, The Telegraph (formerly The Macon Telegraph) and the Savannah Morning News.

 WSB-AM in Atlanta was the first licensed radio station in the southeastern United States, signing on in 1922.
-Georgia Public Radio has been in service since 1984 and, with the exception of Atlanta, it broadcasts daily on several FM (and one AM) stations across the state.
-Georgia Public Radio reaches nearly all of Georgia (with the exception of the Atlanta area, which is served by WABE).
+Georgia Public Broadcasting has been in service since 1984 and broadcasts daily on several FM stations across the state.
+The Atlanta area is additionally served by WABE public radio.

 WSB-TV in Atlanta is the state's oldest television station, having begun operations in 1948.
-WSB was only the second such operation founded in the Southern U.S., trailing only WTVR in Richmond, Virginia.
+WSB the first television service in Georgia, and the South.

+Government

+State government

+As with all other U.S. states and the federal government, Georgia's government is based on the separation of legislative, executive, and judicial power.
+Executive authority in the state rests with the governor, currently Brian Kemp (Republican).
+Both the Governor of Georgia and lieutenant governor are elected on separate ballots to four-year terms of office.
+Unlike the federal government, but like many other U.S. States, most of the executive officials who comprise the governor's cabinet are elected by the citizens of Georgia rather than appointed by the governor.

+Legislative authority resides in the General Assembly, composed of the Senate and House of Representatives.
+The Lieutenant Governor presides over the Senate, while members of the House of Representatives select their own Speaker.
+The Georgia Constitution mandates a maximum of 56 senators, elected from single-member districts, and a minimum of 180 representatives, apportioned among representative districts (which sometimes results in more than one representative per district); there are currently 56 senators and 180 representatives.
+The term of office for senators and representatives is two years.
+The laws enacted by the General Assembly are codified in the Official Code of Georgia Annotated.

+State judicial authority rests with the state Supreme Court and Court of Appeals, which have statewide authority.
+In addition, there are smaller courts which have more limited geographical jurisdiction, including Superior Courts, State Courts, Juvenile Courts, Magistrate Courts and Probate Courts.
+Justices of the Supreme Court and judges of the Court of Appeals are elected statewide by the citizens in non-partisan elections to six-year terms.
+Judges for the smaller courts are elected to four-year terms by the state's citizens who live within that court's jurisdiction.